Last updated June 2017

-A login is not required to search the database for basic fish aggregation information records globally (note that actual aggregation site locations are not publically available, permission from SCRFA is required).
+A login is not required to search the database for basic fish aggregation information records globally (actual aggregation site locations are not publically available, permission from SCRFA is required).